I like the metaphor for personal websites of tending to a digital garden.

 - to maintain some documentation to support ease of updating

-- minimal noise: I don’t want a bunch of emails and alerts from third parties
+- minimal noise: I don’t want a bunch of emails from third parties, nor ongoing dependency update alerts

 - sensibly organised content